BRP Logo

 BRP Logo History

 BRP appeared in 1942, initially selling snowmobiles.
 However, the logo only appeared in 2003 when the modern, updated company was born.
 This happened after L’Auto-Neige Bombardier Limitée, the parent corporation, sold much of its snowmobile division.
-The new owners seriously engaged in branding and concept development, resulting in the well-known circle symbol associated with the best extreme sports transportation for the last 20 years.
+The new owners were seriously engaged in branding and concept development, resulting in the well-known circle symbol associated with the best extreme-sports transportation for the last 20 years.

 What is BRP?

-A well-known manufacturer of snowmobiles, ATVs, and boats, awarded the title of Best Personal Watercraft of the Century in 2000.
+A well-known manufacturer of snowmobiles, ATVs, and boats, was awarded the title of Best Personal Watercraft of the Century in 2000.
 Owns 750 patents for inventions in the field of transportation.
-The most popular brands of the company are Ski-Doo, Sea-Doo, Can-Am, and Evinrude.
+The company’s most popular brands are Ski-Doo, Sea-Doo, Can-Am, and Evinrude.

 2003 – today